 I also allow them to cut up soft cheese and produce, like bananas, avocados, and the like.
 A great first choice for that task is a little wavy chopper knife.
 This knife allows kids to use two hands and press from above, giving them better control and keeping their hands well away from the blade.

-If you let your child get involved in kneading or anything that might get messy, I suggest getting a kid-sized apron.
+If you bake or do any messy cooking with your kid, I suggest getting a kid-sized apron.
 I love this style because it comes in several colors and multiple sizes for big and little kids!

 Don’t forget kids can help with dinner prep outside of the kitchen too!
 My little girls take turns filling water cups for the family, setting the tables with forks and spoons, and more.

-This might be counterintuitive at first, but you actually need to give a kid this age a high-quality, sharp knife.
+Although it’s a little scary, you actually need to give your elementary age child a high-quality, sharp knife.

 Think back to times when you’ve gotten cut while doing kitchen prep.
 There’s a good chance it’s because a knife slipped, right?

 Dull knives, not sharp ones, are more likely to slip.
-So invest in a high quality but small paring knife.
+So this is not the time to grab a cheap set of knives from Walmart.
+Invest in a high quality but small paring knife that little hands can use.
 It will come in handy for you and your little chef both!

 My daughter can help empty the dishwasher as well.
 Granted, it’s not her favorite job (is dealing with dishes anyone’s favorite job?), but it is a good task for her.
 She also helps with setting the table.